npryce/learn-you-a-kotlin/README.md

 Suggested progress

 * Part 0: Compiling Kotlin
+  * Open project in IntelliJ, build on command line, run tests in IntelliJ
+  * Tools/Kotlin/Configure Kotlin in Project
+  * Look at the changes to build.gradle
+  * Build and test
+  * Tools/Kotlin/Configure Kotlin Plugin Updates - use New Java To Kotlin Converter
 * Part 1: Class syntax and data classes
   * Presenter
     * note that this an immutable value class with a public final field
-    * convert to Kotlin
+    * convert to Kotlin, accept change other files.
+    * try to run tests - see compilation failure, talk about converter
+    * talk about properties v fields, fix JsonFormat.java (Alt-Enter)
     * talk through the bits of the Kotlin class - ctor, property, methods
     * run tests
     * remove equals, hashcode, to string - show tests fail
     * make a data class - show tests now pass
     * remove the unneeded class body
-    * go to checkin - note JsonFormat.java has changed - IntelliJ has changed the field access to a getter - talk about this
-    * checkin
+    * check in
   * Session
     * note that this is an immutable value class with public fields, one of which is nullable, and it defensively copies the presenters
     * also that we have 2 constructors - one a convenience vararg